sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Therefore, the Implicit Flow and Hybrid flow MUST NOT be used.
 Also, the IETF OAuth Working Group is removing support for the Implicit Flow from the OAuth 2.1 specification [[?OAuth2.1]] for the same reasons.

 ## Authorization Code Flow
 The Authorization Code Flow returns an Authorization Code to the Client, which can then exchange it for an ID Token and an Access Token directly.
-The flow goes through the following steps:
+The flow comprises the following steps:

 1. The Client sends an Authorization Request - containing the desired request parameters - to the Authorization Server.
 2. The Authorization Server authenticates the End-User.